Jessye Norman: Death and memorial

-Norman suffered a spinal-cord injury in 2015.
+Norman suffered a spinal cord injury in 2015.
 She died at Mount Sinai Morningside in Manhattan on September 30, 2019, aged 74.
 The cause of death was given as "septic shock and multi-organ failure secondary to complications of" the spinal cord injury.
-In September 2021 it was reported that Norman's brother had pursued legal action for alleged medical negligence against the doctors and hospital involved in an operation on her in 2015.
+In September 2021, it was reported that Norman's brother had pursued legal action for alleged medical negligence against the doctors and hospital involved in an operation on her in 2015.

 Norman's public funeral was held in her hometown of Augusta, Georgia.
 Actor Laurence Fishburne, sociologist Michael Eric Dyson, Carnegie Hall's Clive Gillinson, civil rights activist Vernon Jordan, and Mayor Hardie Davis spoke.
-Opera's J'Nai Bridges, jazz's Wycliffe Gordon, and students from Morehouse College and Spelman College, as well as Jessye Norman School of the Arts, performed.
+Opera's J'Nai Bridges, jazz's Wycliffe Gordon, and students from Morehouse College and Spelman College, as well as the Jessye Norman School of the Arts, performed.

 Norman was memorialized with a gala tribute at the Metropolitan Opera House, New York City, on November 24, 2019.
 Among the speakers and performers at the public remembrance were Anna Deavere Smith; Gloria Steinem; the former Minister of Culture of France, Jack Lang; Eric Owens; The Dance Theatre of Harlem; the Alvin Ailey American Dance Theater; Peter Gelb; and Renée Fleming.